sindresorhus/open/readme.md

-# opn
+# open

-> A better [node-open](https://github.com/pwnall/node-open).
-Opens stuff like websites, files, executables.
+> Open stuff like URLs, files, executables.
 Cross-platform.

 If need this for Electron, use [`shell.openItem()`](https://electronjs.org/docs/api/shell#shellopenitemfullpath) instead.

+Note: The original [`open` package](https://github.com/pwnall/node-open) was recently deprecated in favor of this package, and we got the name, so this package is now named `open` instead of `opn`.
+If you're upgrading from the original `open` package (`open@0.0.5` or lower), keep in mind that the API is different.

 #### Why?

 - Actively maintained.
 - Supports app arguments.
 - Safer as it uses `spawn` instead of `exec`.
-- Fixes most of the open `node-open` issues.
+- Fixes most of the open original `node-open` issues.
 - Includes the latest [`xdg-open` script](http://cgit.freedesktop.org/xdg/xdg-utils/commit/?id=c55122295c2a480fa721a9614f0e2d42b2949c18) for Linux.
 - Supports WSL paths to Windows apps under `/mnt/*`.